Introduction to PCOS

 What is PCOS?

 Polycystic Ovary Syndrome (PCOS) is a prevalent hormonal disorder, also known as an endocrine disorder, that affects individuals with ovaries.
 In essence, polycystic ovarian syndrome means an imbalance in reproductive hormones, which can disrupt menstrual cycles and lead to various health issues.
 Often referred to as a lifestyle disorder, PCOS can result in irregular cycles, infertility, difficulty conceiving, obesity, and potential long-term consequences.
-The exact cause of PCOS remains unclear, but it is frequently linked to insulin resistance and genetic factors.
-Early diagnosis and proactive management are essential for maintaining overall well-being and reproductive health.
+The PCOD cause is still being studied, but it is often linked to insulin resistance, genetics, and poor lifestyle habits.

 Polycystic Ovary Syndrome Symptoms